-The light enter from an end (left above), goes through the objective lens, and reaches the eyepiece, or, in our case, the camera sensor.
+The light enters from an end (left on the drawing above), goes through the objective lens, and reaches the eyepiece, or, in our case, the camera sensor.

 If, after reading this guide, you decide that a refractor telescope is the type of instrument you want to start with, here are the two most important terms to look for:

 ED - The term "ED" stands for "Extra-Low Dispersion" and is related to the type of optical glass used to build the telescope.
 An ED glass will ensure that your stars do not have false colors.
 This can be a real problem as your stars may become purple or magenta if purchasing a cheaper telescope that does not have ED glass.

 APO - The term "APO" stands for Apochromatic, almost all Apochromatic refractors use ED glass.
 These telescopes are built with the intent to eliminate any chromatic aberration.

 Below you will find what we believe are some of the best beginner refractor telescopes for astrophotography.
 These are all small, lightweight and therefore portable, and are the ones we would pick if we had to start over and purchase our first refractor.
 We selected the five instruments below because they are excellent yet affordable.
 Their price ranges from $478 to $1,200.